turingschool-examples/futbol/README.md

 A 2-4 sentence summary of your plan for project organization and workflow.
 This can include bullet points.
 If you plan to use a project management tool, please include a link to your project board.

 - Main project organization is on Github projects
-  1 Creating Tasks within Github projects - whomever is assigned to that task will move the task form 'to do' to 'in progress' to 'done'
+  1. Creating Tasks within Github projects - pick an item from to-do list, assign yourself to task, move the task from 'to do' to 'in progress' to 'done'.
-  2 Group expectations tab - includes etiquette for how certain pull requests and things are to be done
+  2. Group expectations tab in Github Projects - includes etiquette for how certain pull requests and things are to be done
-- Some structural planning will be hosted on Miro
+- Some structural planning, diagrams will be hosted on Miro
 - Group Slack huddles to discuss roles
 - Github link: https://github.com/users/AlejandroLopez1992/projects/1/views/1
 - Miro link: [label](https://miro.com/welcomeonboard/N3E1S2hZYjFUbm9TVzQ5akt6eDlaWDlHeWE5N2dQMDRyWno5QkxtaTlsV1lFM3hkeWtwbkV5aG1DWlJFMFpKVnwzNDU4NzY0NTQ2NDgxNTMwMjU0fDI%3D?share_link_id%3D542590634460)